intuit/ssp/README.md

 # SSP - a scalable size unit for texts
 An android SDK that provides a new size unit - ssp (scalable sp).
-This size unit scales with the screen size.
+This size unit scales with the screen size based on the sp size unit (for texts).
 It can help Android developers with supporting multiple screens.

 # Attention
 Use it carefully! for example, in most cases you still need to design a different layout for tablets.